lucafrance/scrum.wiki-vault/Online Nexus Guide.md

 ## Acknowledgements

 Nexus and Scaled Professional Scrum were collaboratively developed by Ken Schwaber, David Dame, Richard Hundhausen, Patricia Kong, Rob Maher, Steve Porter, Christina Schwaber, and Gunther Verheyen.
 A special thank you to Kurt Bittner, Ravi Verma, Fredrik Wendt, Jesse Houwing and Simon Flossmann for their significant contributions in advancing Nexus and Scaled Professional Scrum.

----

-## What did you think about this content?

-4.6 from 184 ratings

----